tomerovadia/AllAboard/README.md

 # All Aboard

-__All Aboard__ is a light-weight web application framework that connects to web servers through Rack and replicates Ruby on Rails functionality, including controllers, cookies, routers and views.
+__All Aboard__ is a light-weight web application framework that connects to web servers through Rack middleware and replicates Ruby on Rails functionality, including controllers, cookies, routers and views.